spring1843/go-dsa/linkedlist/README.md

 ## Application

-Linked lists can be useful where the order of similar items matters, especially if there is a need for flexible reordering of the items or having current, next, and previous items.

-Music albums are a suitable example for linked lists.
-The tracks come in an order, and at any given time, you are listening to one track while you have the option of going to the next song in a singly linked list and both the previous and next song in a doubly linked list.
+Linked lists can be useful where the order of items matters, especially if there is a need for flexible reordering of the items or having current, next, and previous items.
+Music albums for example have tracks have an order, and at any given time, you are listening to one track while you have the option of going to the next song in a singly linked list and both the previous and next song in a doubly linked list.

 ## Rehearsal